initialize project

 # OR: execute in detached mode (exit immediately, cleanup manually)

-# vast execution cluster run-cleanup # run this after jobs complete
+# vast exec cluster run-cleanup # run this after jobs complete

 # cleanup pods in cluster